Hydrogen vehicle: Bicycles and stand-up scooters

+In 2020, Alles over Waterstof developed a 2-wheel hydrogen powered stand-up scooter.
+The stand-up scooter has a range of over 20 km on 15 grams of hydrogen.
+It uses a swappable 1 litre 200 bar hydrogen cylinder.
+In 2021 the company developed a hydrogen powered cargo-bike, using a static 3 litre 300 bar refillable hydrogen cylinder.
+The HydroCargo bike has a range of up to 100 km on 80 grams of hydrogen.

 Lloyd Alter of TreeHugger responded to the announcement, asking "why … go through the trouble of using electricity to make hydrogen, only to turn it back into electricity to charge a battery to run the e-bike [or] pick a fuel that needs an expensive filling station that can only handle 35 bikes a day, when you can charge a battery powered bike anywhere.
 [If] you were a captive fleet operator, why [not] just swap out batteries to get the range and the fast turnover?"

 Military vehicles

 General Motors' military division, GM Defense, focuses on hydrogen fuel cell vehicles.
 Its SURUS (Silent Utility Rover Universal Superstructure) is a flexible fuel cell electric platform with autonomous capabilities.
 Since April 2017, the U.S. Army has been testing the commercial Chevrolet Colorado ZH2 on its U.S. bases to determine the viability of hydrogen-powered vehicles in military mission tactical environments.

 Motorcycles and scooters

 ENV develops electric motorcycles powered by a hydrogen fuel cell, including the Crosscage and Biplane.
 Other manufacturers as Vectrix are working on hydrogen scooters.
 Finally, hydrogen-fuel-cell-electric-hybrid scooters are being made such as the Suzuki Burgman fuel-cell scooter and the FHybrid.
 The Burgman received "whole vehicle type" approval in the EU.
 The Taiwanese company APFCT conducted a live street test with 80 fuel-cell scooters for Taiwan's Bureau of Energy.